 For tenants, research has shown that staff who work in a building that reduces waste and are fitted out to increases productivity and promote staff wellness (such as the inclusion of break-out / meditation rooms and efficient IT technologies) are more likely to be proactive and happy employees.
 Cityswitch, have estimated that staff costs in office-based businesses can account for as much as 90 per cent of a company’s total expenditure!
 Which means if companies can achieve a positive uplift in productivity, the financial benefits are significant.
 For example, one of Macquarie Bank’s Sydney premises, located at 1 Shelley Street, recorded a 15 per cent productivity uplift after just one group of employees moved into their new 6-star rated office.

 More so, a building owner’s commitment to addressing their building’s inefficient IT and electrical equipment, which can be one of the main culprits that add to a building’s carbon footprint, can see a significant financial and environmental saving.

 ATTRACTING BOTH TENANTS AND BUYERS

 More and more building owners are now making upgrades to improve their Green Star ratings to attract new buyers and tenants alike.
-The Better Returns report carried out by the Australian Property Institute showed that Green certified buildings can decrease outgoings by 1.5 per cent while increasing rental values by as much as 5 per cent and sales values by nearly 12 per cent.
-For buyers looking for a longer term investment, buying into a green building means that your asset is future proofed and will have ongoing appeal to environmentally conscience buyers and tenants.
+The Better Returns report carried out by the Australian Property Institute showed that Green-certified buildings can decrease outgoings by 1.5 per cent while increasing rental values by as much as 5 per cent and sales values by nearly 12 per cent.
+For buyers looking for a longer term investment, buying into a green building means that your asset is future proofed and will have ongoing appeal to environmentally conscious buyers and tenants.

 LOWERING OPERATION COSTS AND REDUCING WASTAGE